 I grew up in a suburb of New York City on the west side of the Hudson River (shoutout Rockland County), and I started skiing around the same time I could walk.
 Any day skiing was at least forty minutes away, most of the ski areas near me had fewer than ten lifts (Hunter Mountain has a massive thirteen lifts, but it was also an hour and 45-minute drive), and most winters had under 100” of total snowfall.
 The skiing was almost always icy, the runs lasted about a minute (elevation from base to summit is about 450 feet at Tuxedo Ridge), but I still loved it.
 The small ski areas in New York used to be everywhere, and they were the reason why many New Yorkers were able to learn to ski without going to Vermont or New Hampshire, many hours away.
 New York has had the most ski areas out of any state in the country and has now lost more known ski areas than any other state.

 The closest ski areas to my hometown were Tuxedo Ridge (formerly Sterling Forest), Hidden Valley, and Mount Peter.
-Unfortunately, Tuxedo Ridge and Hidden Valley are both now permanently closed.
+Unfortunately, Tuxedo Ridge is now permanently closed, and Hidden Valley (NJ) is now a non-profit called the National Winter Activity Center which hosts kids and teenagers to learn about winter activities with funding from U.S. Ski and Snowboard along with individual and institutional donors.
 Mount Peter is still open, being the largest of the three, but this 2020-2021 season opened on December 23rd and closed on March 21st for a season that was under three months long.
 This can be compared to the 2019-2020 season, when the opening day was December 7th and closed with COVID in March.
 Warmer weather and less snow over the years have contributed to this depressing trend nationwide.
 Still, there have also been large social and financial contributions that have made it impossible for these small ski areas in New York to operate.

 The weather has been getting consistently warmer for the past few decades and warming more quickly recently.
 The dangers of climate change are far more widespread than the loss of winter recreation and are arguably modern society’s greatest threat.
 New York areas at lower elevations have even less snow than the lake-affected areas upstate like Syracuse and Buffalo.
 New York state, in general, has a much lower snowfall than the western states, and even less snow falls in southern New York, closer to New York City.